akhil-iitkgp/tour_App/README.md

 - **Dynamic Tour Cards:** Each tour is represented as a card containing relevant information such as the tour name, destination, duration, and price.
 - **Interactive User Experience:** Users can easily express their interest or disinterest in a tour by clicking the "Not Interested" button on the respective tour card.
-- **State Management with useState Hook**: The application utilizes React's useState hook to manage the state of tour information.
+- **State Management with useState Hook:** The application utilizes React's useState hook to manage the state of tour information.
 When a user marks a tour as "Not Interested," the corresponding card dynamically disappears from the page, providing a seamless browsing experience.

-###Technologies Used
+### Technologies Used

--**React:** The application is built using React, a JavaScript library for building user interfaces.
+- **React:** The application is built using React, a JavaScript library for building user interfaces.

--**useState Hook:** React's useState hook is employed for managing state within functional components, enabling dynamic updates to tour information based on user interactions.
+- **useState Hook:** React's useState hook is employed for managing state within functional components, enabling dynamic updates to tour information based on user interactions.